stokito/jsmallmap/README.md

     L3 Cache:                      6144K

 To understand how this is very important see [Latency Numbers Every Programmer Should Know](https://gist.github.com/jboner/2841832).
-Today enterprise applications contains thouthands of instances of hash map and it becomes a problem because it takes more time to collect a garbage.
+Today enterprise applications contains thousands of instances of hash map and it becomes a problem because it takes more time to collect a garbage.
 So a main idea is to make so small map so it can fit into CPU cache and all it's entries are tied together to be prefetched.
 I expect that this can be especially useful in conjunction with [compact objects](http://objectlayout.github.io/ObjectLayout/) that are still not added to JDK :(